mautrix/docs/bridges/general/troubleshooting.md

 Check the bridge logs to see if the bridge is receiving the messages and whether it's responding to them or just not handling them at all.

+If there's nothing in the logs, then the homeserver may have backed off on sending transactions as per the above entry.

 ## I don't see any responses from the bridge bot in Matrix, but the responses are visible in the bridge logs
 Make sure you didn't ignore the bot.